Interpretable sensitivity analysis for the Baron-Kenny approach to mediation with unmeasured confounding: Introduction

 It is still an open problem to develop an interpretable sensitivity analysis method for the most general form of the Baron--Kenny approach.
 It is perhaps a little surprising due to the popularity of the Baron--Kenny approach.
-A main challenge is to find parsimonious and interpretable sensitivity parameters that can quantify the strength of the unmeasured confounding with respect to the exposure, mediator and outcome.
-We fill this gap by leveraging the insight from a recent result in \citet{cinelli2020making}, with similar results also in \citet{mauro1990understanding}, \citet{frank2000impact} and \citet{hosman2010sensitivity}.
-Their key idea is to use the partial $R^2$ as sensitivity parameters which measure the proportions of variability explained by unmeasured confounding conditional on the observed variables.
-The $R^2$ parameters are interpretable and bounded between $0$ and $1$.
-However, their formula cannot be applied immediately to sensitivity analysis for the Baron--Kenny approach, especially for the case with multiple mediators.
+The main challenge is to find parsimonious and interpretable sensitivity parameters that can quantify the strength of the unmeasured confounding with respect to the exposure, mediator, and outcome.
+We fill this gap by leveraging the insight from a recent result in \citet{cinelli2020making}, with similar results also in \citet{mauro1990understanding}, \citet{frank2000impact}, and \citet{hosman2010sensitivity}.
+The key idea of \citet{cinelli2020making} is to use the partial $R^2$ as sensitivity parameters that measure the proportions of variability explained by unmeasured confounding conditional on the observed variables.
+The $R^2$ parameters are interpretable and bounded between $0$ and $1$, and are utilized in various sensitivity analysis settings, including those in \citet{small2007sensitivity}, \citet{oster2019unobservable}, and \citet{freidling2022optimization}.
+However, the formula in \citet{cinelli2020making} cannot be applied immediately to sensitivity analysis for the Baron--Kenny approach, especially for the case with multiple mediators and multiple unmeasured confounders.
+We solve this problem by deriving a general omitted-variable bias (OVB) formula with an $R$ parameterization, which will be explained thoroughly in the following discussion.